 “As a parent, the benefits of Sydney staying at LCCC have brought me relief financially the most,” said Sydney’s mother, Jennifer McCartney.
 “I believe our family will be benefiting mentally also by reducing the financial stress.”

 “I am extremely thankful that within walking distance Sydney will get to continue and accomplish her dreams closer to home,” McCartney said.
 “I am so proud of her accomplishments and the college experience she received by getting a head start through ECHS.”

 “COVID came along and I knew it would have a very large impact on that college experience that I was hoping to get,” Contreras said.
 “I ended up looking into LCCC’s University Partnerships” and found a new plan, she said.

 Earning her bachelor’s at LCCC allows Contreras to stay on track and save money.

-“Many Early College graduating seniors who had planned to go away to college in the fall, with consideration of universities delivering courses online-only, decided it would be in their best interest academically and financially to stay here at LCCC, their home,” Brenda Owens-Ryder, Early College High School counselor and college transition advisor said.
+“Many Early College graduating seniors who had planned to go away to college in the fall, with consideration of universities delivering courses online-only, decided it would be in their best interest academically and financially to stay here at LCCC, their home,” Shane Newark, Early College High School principal.
 “Several students even lost deposit checks to hold their seats, but LCCC is where they feel safe and comfortable receiving their college courses from faculty they know and feel safe with.”

 Contreras originally chose ECHS because she wanted to go into a four-year university with part of her degree already completed and not having to pay for an associate degree was a major plus, she said.
 “I also was able to develop great friendships and got a feel for how college works and how to speak to professors,” she said.
 “A lot of my ECHS teachers helped me a lot, especially Mr. Dan Vasi and Ms. Kaylee Scarpitti.
 They never stopped pushing us to be the best.”